datacarpentry/python-ecology-lesson/_episodes/01-short-introduction-to-Python.md

 Python is an interpreted language which can be used in two ways:

 * "Interactively": when you use it as an "advanced calculator" executing one command at a time.
-To start Python in this mode, simply execute `python` on the command line:
+To start Python in this mode, execute `python` on the command line:

 ~~~